Science New Zealand

 Callaghan Innovation's focus is to improve the growth and competitiveness of New Zealand's private sector businesses.
 It does this by supporting science and technology-based innovation and its commercialisation.

-Their clients include central and local government, community groups, not-for-profits and private sector businesses and industry groups in New Zealand and around the world.
+They work with clients in all parts of New Zealand, and many other countries.
+Clients include central and local government, community groups, not-for-profits and private sector businesses and industry groups.